coreeng/core-platform-docs/content/app/new-app.md

 ### Raise a PR

-Raising a PR will automatically build the app, push the docker image, and deploy it to environments for functional and non-functional testing.
+Raising a PR will automatically build the app, push the docker image, and deploy it to environments for functional, non-functional, and integration testing.

 ### Merge the PR